-- All antimicrobials have associated toxicity risks ... - Major non-serious and serious side-effects associated with the main antimicrobials used in the treatment of CAP (β-lactams, macrolides, tetracyclines, fluoroquinolones). - Adverse effects of moxifloxacin vs other agents - a analysis of the recent issues raised by the EMEA - Are CAP guidelines "safe" ? - Conclusions
+- All antimicrobials used for CAP have associated toxicity risks ...

+- Major non-serious and serious side-effects associated with the main antimicrobials used in the treatment of CAP (β-lactams, macrolides, tetracyclines, fluoroquinolones).

+- Adverse effects of moxifloxacin vs other agents

+- a comprehensive analysis

+- The risk of bacterial failure

+- are guidelines "safe" ?

+- Conclusions